Data Quality - Overview

 The Data Quality Architecture should be flexible enough to absorb the data from such systems in any standard format such as CSV, API, and Messages.
 Care should be taken such that the data that is being made available for Data Quality measurement is extracted and shared with them in an automated way.

-If the Data Quality tool is directly going to connect to the source system, evaluation of the source systems’ metadata, across various environments is another important activity which should be carried out at the initial days of the Data Quality Measurement program.
+If the Data Quality tool is directly going to connect to the source system, evaluation of the source systems’ metadata, across various environments is another important activity that should be carried out at the initial days of the Data Quality Measurement program.
 The tables or objects, which hold the source data, should be identical across different environments.
-If they are not identical, then decisions should be taken to sync them up across environments and should be completed before the developers are on-boarded in the project.
+If they are not identical, then decisions should be taken to sync them up across environments and should be completed before the developers are onboarded in the project.

 If the Data Quality Team is going to receive data in the form of files, then the location in which the files or data will be shared should be identified and the shared location is created with the help of the infrastructure team.
 Also, the Data Quality tool should be configured so that it can READ the files available in the SHARED Folder.